EMT course offerings

 - Methodist West Hospital

 Students will be assigned to a clinical or field preceptor at their internship site with the expectation that a total of 15 patient contacts be obtained between their clinical and ride time.

 - Students must be 17 years of age

 - Students must have a GED or High School Diploma by the first night of class

 - Students must hold a current CPR card by the time of enrollment or first night of class that is either:

-Missing my CPR certification or cannot obtain it by the start of EMT class?
+Missing your CPR certification or cannot obtain it by the start of EMT class?

 DMACC does offer the CPR certification course through the American Heart Association twice a month on the Ankeny campus.